abdulmunimjemal/app_toolkit/README.md

 ## Usage

-To use the APP-TOOLKIT, you can import the required modules and functions into your Python scripts.
+To use the APP-Toolkit, you can import the required modules and functions into your Python scripts.
 Below is an example of how to use some of the toolkit's functionalities:

 ```python
 from app_toolkit import stemmer, stopwords_remover, transliterate